 Chicago Cares’ commitment to volunteerism is unwavering.
 We will continue to amplify the critical work of Chicago’s community organizations, particularly those serving the south and west sides of our city, and we will continue to help you increase your engagement over time, setting you on a path from connection to education to action.

-Over the past two weeks, Chicago Cares has provided counsel and technical expertise to our community and institutional partners, including the city of Chicago and the state of Illinois, as they and others consider how to engage volunteers during the pandemic.
+Since mid-March, Chicago Cares has provided counsel and technical expertise to our community and institutional partners, including the city of Chicago and the state of Illinois, as they and others consider how to engage volunteers during the pandemic.
 Many organizations and institutions are working hard to reassign their current and displaced staff, recruit those who possess critical skillsets, and reimagine volunteer service that maintains social distancing requirements.
 After all, social distancing has limited service opportunities at the exact time when many are looking for ways to get engaged.

 Chicago Cares is also committed to helping us expand our definition of what it means to serve, to connect, and to support one another.
 Let’s use this exceptional time to build empathy even when we cannot always connect in person – by shifting the conversations we are having, by learning our neighbors’ stories, by educating ourselves on the issues we face, and by asking ourselves how we will be better advocates when this is all over.
 After all, this health crisis has revealed the significant fault lines in our policies and how much more we need to be doing to support our neighbors.

-Invitations are coming soon.
-In the meantime, we encourage you to follow Chicago Cares on social media (Twitter, Facebook, Instagram, and LinkedIn) to learn more about how you can socially connect with us even while we are physically distant.
+We encourage you to follow Chicago Cares on social media (Twitter, Facebook, Instagram, and LinkedIn) to learn more about how you can socially connect with us even while we are physically distant.
 We will continue to be a resource for how you can make an impact during this crisis.
 When the pandemic ends, and it will end, let’s challenge ourselves to continue expanding our definition of what it means to serve one another so that the city can become more vibrant and equitable for all.